Join Our Mailing List or Keep Your Information Up to Date

 Drop your Plan D coverage if you plan to get your prescription drug coverage through a private insurance provider.

-Switch from one Medicare Advantage plan to a different one
+Switch from one Medicare Advantage plan to another plan.

 Important Reminders for Medicare Eligible Retirees Enrolled in Group Plans Retirees that turn 65 and continue on group coverage with their spouse or through another company, are not required to enroll in Medicare until spousal coverage terminates or the Retiree leaves group coverage through another plan without incurring a penalty assessment.